larevolucia/chaptr/README.md

 #### Email Settings (Optional)

-For local testing you can disable email confirmation by editing `settings.py`:
+For local testing you can disable email confirmation in `settings.py`:

 ```python
 ACCOUNT_EMAIL_VERIFICATION = "none"